TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- server_vars: allow_nat_traversal

+- Don't use client/server's underlying socket for other stuff!!!
+	- It might break netcode logic because netcode packets will be hijacked by the other logic

 - Perhaps it's the time to upload the masterserver
 	- don't forget about the dedicated server
 	- test masterserver locally beforehand